sudksing/pruGlobal/README.md

 # Live Application Link
 http://wc-pru-global.1d35.starter-us-east-1.openshiftapps.com/

+THIS LINK REMAINS ACTIVE FOR 12 HRS THROUGHOUT THE DAY.
+IF YOU ARE NOT ABLE TO ACCESS IT, SEND ME A NOTE.
+I WILL MAKE IT LIVE.

 In case if page does not render in first try then press F5 or click Refresh Button.
 Seems issue with Openshift.